Azazh/Telecom-Profitability-Analysis-and-Strategic-Growth-Assessment/README.md

-# TellCo Telecom Analysis and Dashboard Development
+# Telecom Profitability Analysis and Strategic Growth Assessment

 ## 📖 **Overview**
 This repository contains a comprehensive analysis and dashboard development project for  a telecommunications company.
 The goal is to identify business opportunities, analyze user behavior, and recommend strategies to enhance profitability and user satisfaction.
 The project uses data science techniques for exploratory data analysis (EDA), clustering, and regression modeling, culminating in a user-friendly dashboard for visualizing insights.